nwaughachukwuma/ms-video-indexer-js/README.md

 # MS Azure Video Indexer

-Unofficial Javascript client library for Azure Video Indexer.

-## Note

-This project is a WIP - Feel free to contribute an API you find useful to your project
+Unofficial Javascript client library for Azure Video Indexer, with support for a couple of API's: `accessToken`, `index/upload video`, `indexed Output`, and `image (Jpeg/base64)` from thumbnail-id.
+Feel free to contribute an API you find useful to your project

 ## Installation